Fixing the booking Friction in On-Demand Home Services

 Users found it easier to compare services and appreciated seeing prices up front—it made booking feel more straightforward.
 Some were confused by the time slot selection, so I reorganized the layout to highlight available times and added quick tips.
 Each round of testing helped refine the flow before moving to high-fidelity designs.

-Validating Usability Feedback with Visual Attention Data
+Validating Usability Feedback with AI

 Attention Map